lmmarsano/alias/readme.md

 By convention, this guide assumes the alias application has the unassigned name `alias`, though the user can rename the application to any unassigned name.

 ## Run External Command
-In the same directory as the the alias executable, link or copy the executable to `name`, configure `name`, and run
+In the same directory as the the alias executable, link or copy the executable to `name`, configure `name`,
+> `alias set` name command initial-argument*

+and run
 > name argument*

-If *name* is configured
-> `alias set` name command initial-argument*

-then this runs the configured command and initial arguments with the additional arguments.
+If *name* is configured, then this runs the configured command and initial arguments with the additional arguments.
 > command initial-argument* argument*

 ## Add/Set Command